hu-macsy/lama_old/scai/doc/sphinx/faq.rst

 **How can I contribute to the LAMA development?**

-`Contact` us and become a LAMA developer on sourceforge, so you get access to our git reprository.
+You can contact us via lama[at]scai.fraunhofer.de and confirm our contributor agreement.
+Then you can send us patches or get access to our git.

-.. _`Contact`: mailto:lama@scai.fraunhofer.de

 **Where can I find documentation?**

 We provide two kind of documentation: a user documentation and a developer documentation.
 This user documentation will be build with the library installation with the property BUILD_DOC=ON (default).
-The developer documentation can be found `here` or you can build it on your own by calling make doxygen_doc in your build directory.
+The System Documentation can be found |SysDoc| or you can build it on your own by calling make doxygendoc in your build directory.

-.. _`here`: www.libama.org/doxygen/
+.. |SysDoc| raw:: html

+	<a href="https://test.libama.org/doxygen/index.html" target="_blank"> here </a>

 Usage
 -----

 **What kind of matrix input/output formats are supported by LAMA?**

-LAMA supports four kinds of matrix input/output formats yet: formatted, binary, xdr (SAMG format) and matrix market.
+LAMA supports two main kinds of matrix input/output formats yet: matrix market and SAMG format (options: formatted, binary, xdr).
 For creating a matrix read in from file just give the matrix constructor a string with the path to the file (eg.: matrix.mtx).

 **Can I add my own sparse matrix format or solver to LAMA?**

 Yes, you can ;-) LAMA can be easily extended with new data structures for sparse matrices if this is needed to achieve optimal performance on special hardware or problems with unique features.
+Solvers can be written easyly on your own - mostly you have to implement a new ``iterate`` step in LAMA's text-book-syntax.
 ..
 An example for creating a new solver is given :ref:`here<scaisolver:solver_writingSolver>`.

 Execution